shkumagai/drf_renderer_svgheatmap/CONTRIBUTING.rst

 Write Documentation
 -------------------

-Django Horizon could always use more documentation, whether as part of the official Django Horizon docs, in docstrings, or even on the web in blog posts, articles, and such.
+DRF renderer svgheatmap could always use more documentation, whether as part of the official DRF renderer svgheatmap docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback